denisecase/starting-spark/README.md

 ### Verify PySpark (install if needed)

+1. In PS as Admin, run ```pyspark``` to launch Spark with Python.
+You should get a Python prompt >>>.
+2. Quit a Python window with the quit() function.

 - /bin includes pyspark.
-If you need another, follow instructions at https://anaconda.org/conda-forge/pyspark.
+If you don't see a version after the command above, follow instructions at https://anaconda.org/conda-forge/pyspark.
 Open Anaconda prompt and run:

 ```Anaconda
 conda install -c conda-forge pyspark
 ```

-### Verify Spark using Python

-1. In PS as Admin, run ```pyspark``` to launch Spark with Python.
-You should get a Python prompt >>>.
-2. Quit a Python window with the quit() function.

 ### Warnings